 April is Earth month!
 While Lulu prefers to think about environmentally healthy business practices all the time, we’re taking April as an opportunity to highlight the ways businesses and individuals can make a difference in their community.
-We’re excited to make change for good and we love to highlight the simple ways we can achieve this goal.
+We’re excited to make a change for good and we love to highlight the simple ways we can achieve this goal.

 While I’ve always been a big fan of caring for Mother Nature, I shied away from changing my daily habits due to the simple fact of not knowing how to take that first step.